sholtomaud/templates/README.md

 2. Installed Node.js on DO server
 3. Installed Beeline on DO server
 4. Installed Git on DO server
-5. Tested git push from DigitalOceans Server
+5. Tested git push from DigitalOceans Server to templates repo
+6. Added & started pm2
+7. Tested sample app at 128.199.215.62:80
+8. Installed pm2 as a service